Skip to main content

 Skin that has a crepey texture has fine lines that can cause powder eyeshadows to settle and look cakey.
 The best way to handle this is by choosing the right formula.
 Regular powder shadows can emphasize texture, so you’ll want to find products that glide on smoothly without creasing.
 Cream eyeshadows are fantastic for mature skin because their emollient texture smooths over the lid instead of settling into lines.
 Look for formulas that feel hydrating and blend easily with your finger or a brush.
 This will give you a beautiful wash of color that enhances your eyes without drawing attention to skin texture.

-Keep Your Eyeshadow from Creasing and Fading
+How to Stop Eyeshadow from Creasing and Fading

 There’s nothing more annoying than perfectly applying your eyeshadow only to have it crease or disappear by midday.
 The single most important step to prevent this is using an eyeshadow primer.
 A good primer creates a smooth, even canvas for your makeup to adhere to, ensuring it stays vibrant and in place all day.
 If you have dry lids, apply a hydrating eye cream a few minutes before your primer.
 For oily lids, an oil-balancing formula can make a huge difference.
 After priming, applying a high-quality cream eyeshadow will give you the best defense against creasing and fading for a look that lasts.